-I saw ‘more powerful’ because methane stays in the atmosphere longer and absorb heat more effectively making it more damaging than co2.
+I say ‘more powerful’ because methane stays in the atmosphere longer and absorbs heat more effectively making it more damaging than co2.

-In fact, 16% of ALL methane emissions in the US comes from landfills!
+In fact, 16% of ALL methane emissions in the US come from landfills!
 Making food waste, if it were a country, the third-largest emitter of greenhouse gas emissions behind China and the U.S.

 So, if you want to make a serious impact and reduce 50% of your household waste with just ONE swap, start composting!

 I’ve written two wonderful blog posts on the topic A composting guide for apartments which can be done even if you don’t have a balcony as well as a guide to backyard composting.

 Make sure you check out those posts for tips on maintaining your compost and finding which compost bin would work right for you.